paulCrsr/gcd_wk4/CodeBook.md

 ## averages.csv

-Produced by grouping and summarising data in `merged.csv`.
+Produced by grouping and summarising `merged.csv`.
 Dimensions: rows=2,280, columns: 4.

 Each row contains the average measurement value (normalised to the range [-1, 1]) for a subject and activity.